hskye79/medicalhumanitiesmusic-2025-2/kang-nuri.md

+---
+Title: Requem for a dream
+Year: 2000
+Genre: Film
+Disease: Mental and behavioral disorders due to psychoactive substance use
+ICD: 6C4G.2Z
+---

 # Requiem for a dream

 In the movie «Requiem for a dream» (2000), directed by Darren Aronofsky, the story follows four individuals whose lives are consumed by drug addiction.
 The music in the movie called «Lux Aeterna» goes beyond serving as mere background - it vividly reflects the obsessive and repetitive nature of addiction.
 As the characters repeatedly use drugs, the soundtrack mirrors this through recurring motifs and intensifying patterns.
 The repeated chords create a tense, heavy atmosphere that amplifies the sense of despair.
 Together with the visuals, the music enables the audience to feel the psychological and physical toll of addiction alongside the characters.